 This article is auto-synced from its in-app version in Tai.

-Analytics shows how your agents are being used — token consumption, request counts, cost, and performance — across a configurable time window.
+Analytics shows how your agents are being used — how often they run, how long they take, and how many skill, connector, and knowledge calls they make — across a configurable time window.

 When you'd use this